 Again, Nike’s Swoosh is a great example.
 It doesn’t explicitly refer to sportswear or even sports, but the powerful story it tells makes perfect sense here.

-Overall, your symbol should tell a story that lets your customers know what to expect practically, emotionally or both.
+Overall, your logo symbol should tell a story that lets your customers know what to expect practically, emotionally or both..

 Step three: throw some ideas down and explore

-The benefit of using a logo maker, however, is that the symbols are already there.
+The benefit of using the Looka logo maker is that the symbols are already there.
 Start by simply typing in the kind of imagery you want to find, gathering groups of symbols, and exploring recommended variations.
 Plus, since you already know your core story, comparing different symbols will help you hone in on the right one.

 Step four: consider concept and execution